Change Log

 I referenced the official documentation here: https://pve.proxmox.com/wiki/Installation regarding the partition sizes.

-- hdsize: Defines the total hard disk size to be used.
+hdsize: Defines the total hard disk size to be used.- In my case, I want to use the entire disk, so I specify

-- maxroot: Defines the maximum size of the root volume, which stores the OS.
-The maximum limit of the root volume size is hdsize/4.
+maxroot: Defines the maximum size of the root volume, which stores the Proxmox VE operating system (Debian core files, logs, etc)- The maximum value is

 I will partition my 500 GB disk as such: